kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

  > **NOTE:** Services definitions at the `spec.rules` level have precedence over Service definition at the `spec.service` level.

-1. To expose the instances of the HttpBin Service, create an APIRule CR in your Namespace.
+1. To expose the instances of the HTTPBin Service, create an APIRule CR in your Namespace.
 Run:

   ```shell
   cat <<EOF | kubectl apply -f -